|

 PICA GLUIT.
 I wasnt able to find any until the building was almost complete.

-Clean mounting of the servos, needs minimal carving and they are also easily removed
+Servo Installation & Access Hatch Clean mounting of the servos, needs minimal carving and they are also easily removed

+even after the wing is permanently glued on.
 Darwin's really clever hatch design.
 Consists of a piece of nylon push rod

 housing which slides through the corroplast from the firewall through the hatch cover to